nvthielen81/Netware/build book/onenote.md

-where in the NUC no income data is accepted. this is important to know bocos you cone put data and read data trac disk. the time regisstrion atom calculator. and the disk i/o or 1 and 0 in active access across link data files. thas wy the Sector disk has a file index bus bits u ° 0 ones and zerowes of the time regisstrion system key. slots of the clutters.
-00b0 like the defrag disk in the old days of MS/Dos but this knowing is necessary to read and whit data, or ever store data on a system.
+where in the NUC no income data is accepted. this is important to know bocos you cone put data and read data trac disk. the time regisstrion atom calculator. and the disk i/o or 1 and 0 in active acces, across link data files. that Wy the Sector disk has a file index bus bits u [°] 0 ones and zerowes of the time regisstrion system key. slots of the clutters.
+00b0 like the defrag disk in the old days of MS/Dos MSN machine system Network. but this knowing is necessary to read and whit data, or ever store data on a system.
-Like the telegraphy of the CLU contact Lang witches of the untied international telecom TTY The TT time ticking and electronic type reciter. the 0b00 and the HEX clock Execute the time up counter and scan the system communication bus atoms and n of magnetic storricht chips
+Like the telegraphy of the CLU contact Lang whites’ witches of the untied international telecom TTY The TT time ticking and electronic type register. the 0b00 and the HEX clock Execute the time up counter and scan the system communication bus atoms and n of magnetic chips
-MSN is also older than we tink the fesr tape of DATA machine en N virbrions or on the lp record
+MSN is also older than we Tink the fest tape of DATA machine and  N vibrions or on the lp record

+conclusion:
+assembler atom system electrons molecule bits Letter electrons regression.
+Basic C ,.
+GCC,.
+D#,.
+E#,.
+J#son

+the machine on assembler, what the basic is the Bascom of the, computer bis atom steam computing o of the i/o and get the of the time of the person commission the word on the C, of the descriptor of the languages hits from computer programing. and the d#  is de data, mac conversion thinking. of days of the person and data input. and the you have E the electron regisstrion like on display or on normal paper.

 So far, we have covered the history of the register of time in electrons gravity.